Jinsan-Dev/Jinsan-Dev/README.md

 Hi, I’m @Jinsan-Dev :)

-I’m interested in Mobile Computing (Smartphone, Smartwatch and other IoT devices), Big data, Machine learning and Back-End.
+I’m interested in Mobile Computing, Big data, Machine learning and Back-End.

 I have 3 main skills that are needed to be a good developer & researcher.